contentauth/c2pa-python/review_2.md

 4. **Test error type preservation:** Verify `C2paError.ManifestNotFound` is not wrapped as `C2paError.Io`
 5. **Test Signer cleanup:** Create Signer without `with` block, verify `__del__` cleans up
 6. **Manual smoke test:** Run `examples/sign.py` and `examples/read.py` end-to-end

-## Implementation Order

-Phase 1 first (all items are independent, can be separate commits).
-Phase 2.1 (module split) is the largest change — do after Phase 1.
-Phase 3 is backward-compatible and can be done anytime.
-Phase 4 is polish.